-Condoms have an expiration date: always check it before use and make sure that the packaging is not damaged or opened.
-When opening the package, take care not to damage the condoms.
+Condoms have an expiration date.
+Always check it before use and make sure that the packaging is not damaged or opened.
+When opening the package, make sure you don’t damage the condom.

-For optimal condom use, pinch the small reservoir (located at the end of the condom) between your thumb and forefinger to expel any air that may burst during intercourse and unroll it all the way to the base of the penis.
+For optimal condom use, softly pinch the small reservoir (located at the tip of the condom) between your thumb and forefinger to expel any air.
+This could burst during intercourse.
+Then unroll it all the way to the base of the penis.
 Placed correctly, the condom slips easily over the erect penis.
-If it blocks, is not lubricated enough or does not unroll properly, it is better to use a new one.
-The male condom collects sperm during ejaculation and prevents the passage of sperm into the vagina, thus preventing fertilization and transmission of STIs/STDs between the two partners.
+If it gets stuck, is not lubricated enough or does not unroll properly, it is better to use a new one.
+The male condom collects sperm during ejaculation and prevents the passage of sperm into the body.
+This prevents fertilization and transmission of STIs/STDs between the two partners.

-Whether it is a male or female condom, its effectiveness depends on its correct use, in accordance with the instructions for use of each of them.
-Only in this case, their effectiveness is 80 to 90%.
+Whether it is a male or female condom, its effectiveness depends on its correct us.
+Only if used according to the instructions will it be 80% to 90% effective.
 Condoms are available over the counter in pharmacies.